-Best budget graphics card lists are typically filled with cards that barely meet the criteria for a budget graphics card.
-Our list is a bit different.
+‘Best budget graphics card’ lists are typically filled with cards that barely meet the criteria for a budget graphics card.
+Our list is a little different.
 We have a couple of cards that are on the higher end of the budget price range, but the majority of our suggestions are extremely affordable.
-They’re all powerful in their own way, and all of them are capable of giving gamers a great experience.
+They’re all powerful in their own way, and all of them are capable of providing gamers with a great experience.
 Your own preferences and gaming style will determine which card is the best choice for you.

 If you aren’t familiar with the different features that make up a great graphics card, then you’ll want to check out our buyer’s guide after you read our reviews.
-It covers every feature that you need to look for, and it’s your go to source for information on graphics cards.
+It covers every feature that you need to look for, and can serve as your go-to source for information on graphics cards.